 Gearhead motors are a subset of DC motors.
+Figure 7 is a photo of a gearhead motor.
 They have a box on the top of the motors containing a series of gears that slow the rotational speed of the motor down and increase the torque.
 They are useful when you don’t need a lot of speed, but you do need power.
 They are controlled exactly the same as regular DC motors.

 For a nice short intro to servos, see the Seattle Robotics page.

 Servo motors are a variation on the gearhead motor coupled with a potentiometer to give feedback on the motor’s position.
+Figure 8 shows a photo of a small servomotor.
 The gears of the gearbox on a servo are attached to a potentiometer inside the case, and the pot is turned by the turning of the motor.
 The pot is connected to a capacitor in a resistor-capacitor circuit (R-C), and by pulsing this R-C circuit, you give the motor power to turn.
 When the motor turns, it changes the resistance of the R-C circuit, which in turn feeds the motor again.
 By pulsing the R-C circuit, you set the motor’s position in a range from 0 to 180 degrees.
 Related video: Meet the motors – servomotor

 Servos have three wires to them, unlike most DC and gearhead motors, which have two.
 The first two in a servo are power and ground, and the third is a digital control line.
 This third line is used to set the position of a servo.
 Unlike other DC motors, you do not have to reverse the polarity of a servo’s power connections to reverse its direction.